supertypeai/collective/README.md

 All pull requests starting with a branch name `profile-<your-name>` will be assumed to only contain changes to:
 - `data/profiles/<your-name>.json`
 - `pages/p/<your-name>.js`

+## About Supertype Incubator
+Supertype Incubator is the in-house product factory of [Supertype](https://supertype.ai/incubate), a full cycle data science consultancy.
+It is the birthplace for several of Supertype products, including Supertype Collective, and is a place where our members can experiment on new ideas with total freedom, world class engineering support, absolute creativity and autonomy.